aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 # This example is a gremlin tutorial that shows how to explore the graph with sample queries.
-It also shows how to make recommendations using collaborative filtering with a gaming dataset.
+It also shows how to make recommendations using collaborative filtering.

 ## Prerequisite